liaoxiong3x/DeepCreamPy/README.md

 $ python decensor.py
 ```

 Decensored images will be saved to the "decensor_output" folder.
+Decensoring takes a few minutes per image.

 ## II.
 Decensoring mosaic censors